YassinKhanji/Portfolio_1/Technical_Portfolio/Portfolio_Optimization/Documentation_Portfolio.md

 # Portfolio Management

 The **portfolio management** module is responsible for the ongoing maintenance and optimization of the portfolio.
 It manages the rebalancing of asset allocations to achieve a specific target, such as maximizing returns, minimizing risk, or optimizing metrics like the Sharpe ratio.
-This module consists of two primary components: **Portfolio Management** and **Subportfolio Management**.
+This module consists of two primary components: **Portfolio Optimization** and **portfolio Management**.
 It works closely with the testing or optimization module, which provides the methods necessary for optimization during execution.
-In live trading, these components should be called periodically to maintain and monitor the portfolio, subportfolios, and individual trading systems.
+In live trading, these components should be called periodically to maintain and monitor the portfolio, portfolios, and individual trading systems.

-## Portfolio Management
+## Portfolio Optimization

 This component includes classes that handle various allocation strategies and rebalancing operations.